-The Intel IoT Platform (Figure 2) includes a family of Intel® products.
-The Intel IoT solution provider ecosystem delivers a foundation for easily connecting devices and delivering trusted data to the cloud.
-The Intel IoT Platform offers the following benefits:
+The Intel® IoT Platform (Figure 2) includes a family of Intel® products.
+The ecosystem provides a foundation for easily connecting devices and delivering trusted data to the cloud.
+The benefits include:

 - A broad array of devices.
 Intel’s ecosystem of original device manufacturers (ODMs) offers a wide range of devices and sensors built on Intel® technology.

 - Security-focused solutions.
-Intel technology is designed for increased security at every layer, and includes zero-touch provisioning capabilities.
+Intel technology is designed for increased security at every layer, and includes seamless device preconfiguration capabilities.

 - Enhanced registration and management.
 With Wind River Helix Device Cloud*, device management and updates are seamlessly controlled from a central point in the cloud.